hertogp/spfcheck/README.md

 - `error` should be one of `FORMERR, NXDOMAIN, SERVFAIL, TIMEOUT or ZERO_ANSWERS`

 The DNS `type` and `error` are both are case-insensitive and all domains are taken relative to root ('.') which is always stripped if present.
+Using the second format of `domain error` will set the error on all known RR `type`'s.

 For the curious, the RR-type `SPF` is a relic from the past and only used when running the rfc7208 testsuite.